-Agreement of 5-College Presidents 1972 Fac.
-Min.
+All proposals for approval of a faculty appointment (new or replacement), a new Agreement of 5-College academic program, a new course, or a major new facility shall include evidence that Presidents alternative resources in the other institutions have been examined, give reasons 1972 why these do not satisfy the need originating the proposal, and indicate how the Fac.
+Min. proposed addition will relate to resources of the other institutions.
 Oct.
-1972 All proposals for approval of a faculty appointment (new or replacement), a new academic program, a new course, or a major new facility shall include evidence that alternative resources in the other institutions have been examined, give reasons why these do not satisfy the need originating the proposal, and indicate how the proposed addition will relate to resources of the other institutions.
+1972